SriSuhartini/laravel-basic/README.md

 ## How to Use

--- Clone this respository to your project
+1. Clone this repository to your project
--- composer update
+2. Run `composer update`
--- php artisan key:generate
+3. Generate the application key using `php artisan key:generate`
--- php artisan migrate --seed
+4. Run database migrations and seed the database using `php artisan migrate --seed`
--- now you have project laravel with Starter Template
+5. Now you have a Laravel project with the Starter Template